 Abstract:

 Objectives Significant differences exist in phosphorus (P) utilization strategies between gramineous and leguminous crops.
 An in-depth understanding of how these crops respond to different phosphorus levels is crucial for improving phosphorus use efficiency.
-Therefore, this study compared the growth response characteristics and rhizosphere phosphorus activation strategies of representative gramineous and leguminous crops under different phosphorus supply levels.
+Therefore, this study compared the growth response characteristics and rhizosphere phosphorus mobilization strategies of representative gramineous and leguminous crops under different phosphorus supply levels.

-Methods A greenhouse pot experiment was conducted using foxtail millet (Setaria italica), a gramineous crop, and chickpea (Cicer arietinum), a leguminous crop, as test materials.
-Low phosphorus soil was used as the background soil, and six KH2PO4 application rates were set: 0, 10, 25, 50, 100, and 200 P mg/kg soil, forming a continuous phosphorus supply gradient from severe phosphorus deficiency to sufficient phosphorus.
-Foxtail millet was harvested 38 days after sowing (heading stage), and chickpea was harvested 60 days after sowing (flowering stage).
-Aboveground and underground biomass, and root/shoot ratio of the crops were measured and analyzed.
+Methods A greenhouse pot experiment was conducted using foxtail millet (Setaria italica), a gramineous crop, and chickpea (Cicer arietinum), a leguminous crop.
+Low phosphorus soil was used as the growth medium, and six KH2PO4 application rates were set: 0, 10, 25, 50, 100, and 200 mg/kg soil(designated as P0, P10, P25, P50, P100, and P200), forming a continuous phosphorus gradient from severe deficiency to sufficient supply.
+Foxtail millet was harvested at 38 days after sowing (heading stage), and chickpea was harvested at 60 days after sowing (flowering stage).
+Aboveground and belowground biomass, and root/shoot ratio of the crops were measured and analyzed.
 Rhizosphere soil was collected to determine pH, acid phosphatase activity, and carboxylates content.